PhenomML/Stats285_F23/hw3_instructions.md

 9. Does OpenAI make use of Github code?

+6. Name and explain some disadvantages of Github for doing data science.
 4. Do you have an existing Github account?
-If so, is it Paid or Free?
-If so, have you created any public repos?
-Private repos?
-Say a bit about your motivations and experiences.
+If so, is it paid or free?
+If so, have you created any public or private repos?

-6. Name and explain some disadvantages of Github for doing data science.
+If not, have you ever tried to use Github before?
+Was there any obstacles you faced?
+(In either case, say a bit about your motivations and experiences.)

 ### Exercises